Alicepinch/bakemyday/TESTING.md

 - To be able to remove any blog comments from blog posts incase they are innapropriate
     - An admin can delete any blog comments on the website by clicking on the relevant post and then clicking on the 'Delete Blog Comment' CTA
 - To be able to add new products to the website
-    - An admin can add any new product by navigating to the 'My Acccount in the top right corner and clicking on 'Add Product' in the drop down
+    - An admin can add any new product by navigating to the 'My Account in the top right corner and clicking on 'Add Product' in the drop down
 - To be able to view all contact forms that come through the contact page
     - All contact forms will go through to the owner's email address, they can also be viewed in the admin section of the django app